 - Exporting grids now uses a proper save file dialog instead of dumping to executable directory.

 - Does not load all sites within the currently loaded site anymore.
 When loading a site collection with hundreds or thousands of sites, this feature would crash the program.
-The program will now only load the current site entered and display all the lists in that site.
+The program will now only load the current site entered and display all the lists

 - More list reflection, added a new button that will load List Details.
 Opens a new window showing list properties.

 - More field reflection, double click a field in the grid and a new window appears showing field properties.